Leo-Awiti1969/Parking_Lot_Kotlin/README.md

 # Parking_Lot_Kotlin
-# Parking lot projoct in Kotlin
+## Parking lot project is written in Kotlin
 # Project Objectives
 Cities are becoming smarter to meet our needs, and parking spaces are an essential part of urban design.
 As a developer, you can help improve them.
 In this project, you will create a parking lot management program that keeps track of vacant spots and parked cars.
 # Learning outcomes